Lana Zerkal: Career

 From 01.1991 to 02.1992 - laboratory assistant at Taras Shevchenko National University of Kyiv.

 From 02.1992 to 05.1994 - Secretary General Director of "Insoftteh".

 From 05.1994 to 06.2000 - legal adviser of CJSC "Ukrpobuttehnika".

 From 12.2001 to 01.2005 - Deputy Director, Director of International Law of the Ministry of Justice (Ukraine).

 From 01.2005 to 04.2011 - Director of the State Department for Legal Approximation of the Ministry of Justice (Ukraine).

-In 2005 - delegate of Ukraine at the conference of Ukraine and Poland on European integration.
+In 2005, delegate of Ukraine at the conference of Ukraine and Poland on European integration.

-In 2006 - member of the Standing Ukrainian-Lithuanian commission for European integration.
+In 2006, member of the Standing Ukrainian-Lithuanian commission for European integration.

-From 2007 to 2013 - Ukrainian delegation member on Association Agreement between Ukraine and the European Union.
+From 2007 to 2013, Ukrainian delegation member on Association Agreement between Ukraine and the European Union.

 In 2008 - Ukrainian delegate in negotiations with the European Commission on the Framework Agreement between the European Community and Ukraine on the general principles of Ukraine's participation in the Community programs.

 In 2010 - Ukrainian delegation member in negotiations with the European Commission regarding amendment of the Agreement between Ukraine and the EU on visa facilitation.

 From 04.2011 to 05.2013 - Director of interaction with the authorities of the Ministry of Justice (Ukraine).

 Since 2011 - member of the board of the State Penitentiary Service of Ukraine.

 In 2012 - a member of the Interagency Coordinating Council for the construction of an electronic register of patients of Ministry of Healthcare (Ukraine).

 Since 2012 - member of the board of the State Registration Service of Ukraine.

 10 April 2013 - participant in the Verkhovna Rada session on Human Rights, National Minorities and International Relations.

 Deputy Foreign Minister, 2014–2019

 Zerkal meets with Minister for Europe David Lidington in London on December 9, 2014.

 Olena was appointed Deputy Minister of Foreign Affairs of Ukraine on 20 August 2014, as one of the most experienced professionals in the field of European integration.
 She participated in all negotiations rounds on political and economic parts of the Association Agreement, representing the Ministry of Justice of Ukraine during the process.

-Olena also represented Ukraine from 6 March – 9 March 2017 at the International Court of Justice in The Hague, during public hearings on the case of Ukraine accusing Russia of supporting international terrorism and violation of human rights in occupied and uncontrolled territories of Ukraine, including Crimea and parts of Donbas.
+Olena also represented Ukraine from 6–9 March 2017 at the International Court of Justice in The Hague, during public hearings on the case of Ukraine accusing Russia of supporting international terrorism and violation of human rights in occupied and uncontrolled territories of Ukraine, including Crimea and parts of Donbas.

 Olena is the Agent of Ukraine in Dispute Concerning Coastal State Rights in the Black Sea, Sea of Azov, and Kerch Strait (Ukraine v. the Russian Federation).
 Under a presidential decrees signed on 21 May 2019 by newly inaugurated President Volodymyr Zelensky Zerkal was appointed Deputy Head of the Presidential Administration of Ukraine.
 But a few hours later the text of the decree disappeared from the site of the president, according to Ukrayinska Pravda Zerkal did agree to be the only authorized representative of the international courts of Ukraine concerning Russia, but not to be a deputy head of the administration.

 She resigned the post of the deputy foreign minister on 28 November 2019.